samanthajyee/samdyl-projects/README.md

 ## 🛠️ Shared Taskboard

-- 📚 Learn FlutterFlow, Dart, and Supabase basics
+- 📚 Learn FlutterFlow, Dart, and Supabase basics for early BASEBALL dev
 - 🧪 Run ALGO training loop and review reports (identify signals that could inform reward logic for RL)
 - ⏸️ Sync Dylan’s VSCode and repo access: Paused for now
 - 5-19-25 ✅ Choose a BASEBALL build path and tech stack—what can we do, what do we still need to learn?